mtfrigo/compmus_2020_1/README.md

 Note that giving the sample rate **Fs**, we can easily define the sound duration by setting the *buffer_length* to be proportional to **Fs**.
 If *buffer_length* is equal to **Fs**, then the sound duration will be exactly 1 second.
 If you set  *buffer_length = 10xFs*, then your sound will last 10 seconds.

 You can also play with the frequency **f**.
-Try setting different values to it and then generate multiple wave audio files.
+Try setting different values to it and then generate multiple wave audio files (or even changing the frequency along with the time).